Group Size

 – Inflatable sleeping mattress

-- Sleeping bag X 2 (One for base camp and one for higher camps)
+– Sleeping bag – 20C rated for base camp

 – Trekking poles